 - I received an email from you asking for my electronic banking information.
 Is this a legitimate email?

 No, that is not a legitimate email from ATB Financial.
-ATB Financial will never ask you to respond via email to any requests for Personal Information including your passwords, customer card numbers, or log-in information.
+ATB Financial will never ask you to respond via email with personal information, including your passwords, customer card numbers, or login information.